MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-moodle-integration.md

 > [!VIDEO https://www.youtube.com/embed/OHlPt22nKoE]

 [Moodle](https://moodle.org/), the most popular and open-source Learning Management System (LMS) in the world, is now integrated with Microsoft Teams!
-This integration helps teachers and students collaborate around Moodle courses, ask questions about their grades and assignments and stay updated with notifications -- right within Teams!
+This integration helps teachers and students collaborate around Moodle courses, ask questions about their grades and assignments and stay updated with notifications--right within Teams!

-To help IT admins easily set this integration up, we have updated our open-source Moodle Plugin with the following capabilities:
+To help IT admins easily set this integration, we have updated our open-source Moodle Plugin with the following capabilities:

-* Auto-registration of your Moodle server with Microsoft Entra ID.
+* Autoregistration of your Moodle server with Microsoft Entra ID.
 * One-click deployment of your Moodle Assistant bot to Azure.
-* Auto-provisioning of teams and auto-synchronization of team enrollments for all or select Moodle courses.
+* Auto-provisioning of teams and autosynchronization of team enrollments for all or select Moodle courses.
-* Auto-installation of the Moodle tab and the Moodle Assistant bot into each synchronized team.
+* Autoinstallation of the Moodle tab and the Moodle Assistant bot into each synchronized team.
 (Coming soon)
 * One-click publishing of the Moodle app into your private Teams App Store.
 (Coming soon)

 To learn more about the functionality this integration provides, see [Installing the Moodle integration with Microsoft Teams](/microsoftteams/platform/resources/moodleinstructions).

 ## Prerequisites

-In order to install and configure this application you'll need:
+In order to install and configure this application, you'll need:

 1. Moodle administrator credentials
 2. Microsoft Entra administrator credentials